Dr Harry Hilser

 With a background in biology, Harry sought to pursue interests in ecology and anthropology, leading into a specialization in primatology.
 Deepening these core interests, he explored Indonesia’s rich diversity of primate species, beginning research in South East Sulawesi in 2005.
 Since then he investigated crop-raiding and social interactions in Buton macaques (Macaca ochreata brunescens), parasitism in orangutans (Pongo pygmaeus), gibbons (Hylobates albibarbis) and red langurs (Presbytis rubicunda), and longitudinal conservation social and ecological research of the Critically Endangered Sulawesi crested black macaques (Macaca nigra).

-Harry's primary interest trajectories developed from the biological to social science domains, being based in North Sulawesi in Indonesia for the past 9 years as Programme Manager for a conservation Programme focused on protecting M. nigra and its native habitat.
+Harry's primary interest trajectories developed from the biological to social science domains, being based in North Sulawesi in Indonesia for the past 9 years as Director of a conservation Programme focused on protecting M. nigra and its native habitat.

 Broad research specialisms: